Home / Kids / Is the New Avatar Movie Okay for Kids?

 Ask before you decide

-Three questions do most of the work before the film even arrives.
+Three questions do most of the work before you press play.

 1. Has your child seen the original series?
 The film assumes its ending.
-For a child who has not, the series itself, watched together, is the richer starting point, and it gives you weeks of runway before the film lands.
+For a child who has not, the series itself, watched together, remains the richer starting point.

 2. How does your child handle hype cycles?
-A first big franchise event teaches its own lesson: trailers, spoilers, and friends who saw it first.
-Deciding your family's plan before release day is easier than deciding during it.
+A big franchise event brings trailers, spoilers, and friends who saw it first.
+Name that social pull separately from the content decision.

 3. Will you watch it together?
 The original series rewards co-viewing as much as anything we have scored, and there is no reason to expect the film should be different.
 The first watch is the conversation.